railwayapp/docs/src/docs/deploy/dockerfiles.md

 ### Custom Dockerfile Path

 By default, we look for a file named `Dockerfile` in the directory.
-If you want to use a custom filename, you have a couple of options -
+If you want to use a custom filename, you have a couple of options - set a variable defining the path or use config as code.

 #### Set a Variable